John R. Mitchell IV

 About Me

 Hello!
 I’m an electrical engineering student at Georgia Tech.
-I am interested in circuit design, embedded systems, digital signal processing, and RF engineering.
+I am interested in RF systems, communication systems, embedded systems, and digital signal processing.

-I am currently at my forth semester at Georgia Tech as a transfer student.
 In addition to my classes I am an active member of the Solar Racing team.
-I am the former lead of the auxiliary systems subteam where my contributions included analog and digital circuit design, programming for embedded systems (including ARM and ESP32), PCB layout, and helping bring multiple systems together to function as a whole.
+I am the former lead of the auxiliary systems and telemetry subteam where my contributions included analog and digital circuit design, programming for embedded systems (including ARM and ESP32), PCB layout, and helping bring multiple systems together to function as a whole.
 In addition to my “home” sub-team, I often assist the other electrical sub-teams with circuit design and PCB layout.
+My current project is a long desired "sensor suite" which will be a collection of IMUs, brake pressure sensors, temperature, irradiance, and whatever else the team desires spread throughout the car.
+To facilitate these new sensors, I am designing a new in-car telemetry network that will use CANFD and/or ethernet to handle the much larger bandwidth than our current CAN system can support.
 I also help the aerobody team with molding and cutting composites (a skill I developed as a sculptor) and the outreach team with designing t-shirts and the vinyl wrap for the car.

-I am also currently working on a modular synthesizer as a personal passing project.
+I am also currently working on a modular synthesizer as a personal passion project.
 I have designed an XY wave table digital Voltage Controlled Oscillator.
-I have also designed and build an analog voltage controlled Low Frequency Oscillator and Voltage Controlled Amplifier using operational transconductance amplifiers.
-I have a few other modules in the prototype stage, including a Voltage Controlled Filter, which will be finished eventually.
+I have also designed and built an analog voltage controlled Low Frequency Oscillator, Voltage Controlled Amplifier, and Voltage Controller Filter using operational transconductance amplifiers.
+I have a few other modules in the prototype stage, including a 2nd order Mass-Damper-Spring simulation for generating envelopes.